janihur/objectscript-ex/ipm/README.md

 curl https://pm.community.intersystems.com/packages/-/all
 ```

-## Install Local Registry
+## How to Install Self-Hosted Remote Registry Server

 * Developer Community:
   * [Setting Up Your Own InterSystems ObjectScript Package Manager Registry](https://community.intersystems.com/node/473661)

-Note the ports in my setup:
+Note the ports in my Docker setup:
 * `52773` - used inside the container (i.e. in package manager shell)
 * `52774` - exposed outside the container

-Install the registry locally:
+The remote registry server is implemented as an IPM module and can be installed locally with IPM client:
 ```
 zpm:IPMTEST1>install zpm-registry
 ```